bcreasy/bcreasy.github.io/pages/contact.md

 title: "Where Are You?"
 permalink: /contact/
 ---
 I can be found many places on the internets.
-The most universally accessible way to get in touch with me is through [e-mail](mailto:genetik@caffeine.nu), but the fastest for most people these days is via [Twitter](https://twitter.com/genetik).
+The most universally accessible way to get in touch with me is through [e-mail](mailto:genetik@caffeine.nu).

 ### Homes on the Internets ###